robustini/AceRadio/README.md

 5. AceRadio reloads the music runtime
 6. ACE-Step generates the audio

-This matters because it reduces unnecessary peak VRAM overlap between the LM-assisted planning phase and the music-generation phase.
+This reduces unnecessary peak VRAM overlap between the LM-assisted planning phase and the music-generation phase.

 ### When this behavior applies